evil1dwk/TrayWeatherApp/README.md

 ## Building the Executable (Windows)

-To package TrayWeatherApp into a standalone Windows EXE, use the PowerShell build script.
+To package TrayWeatherApp into a standalone Windows EXE, use the `build.py` build script.

 ### Prerequisites
 - Python 3.10+